Using song layouts

 - Remove unwanted buttons: If there are any buttons in your layout that you don't use, you can reclaim the space by clicking the Edit Layout button in the top toolbar, selecting Edit Buttons and Fields, and clicking the X button for an item.

-- Undo an unwanted change to a layout: If you're editing a layout and make a mistake, you can go to Settings > Account Sync > Roll Back, select the edit you want to undo and click Continue.
-Alternatively, if you're editing a standard layout, you can go to Repertoire > Layouts > [layout name] > Edit Details and click the Delete button, then go to Help > Utilities > Load Standard Layouts to recreate it.
+- Undo an unwanted change to a layout: If you're editing a layout and make a mistake, you can go to Settings > Account Sync > History, select the edit you want to undo and click Continue.
+Alternatively, if you're editing a layout based closely on a template, you can go to Repertoire > Layouts > [layout name] > Edit Details and click the Delete button, then add a new layout with the same template to start again.

 Customizing the layouts

-The standard layouts are enough for many people, but you can customize them to further optimize your workflow.
+The layout templates work as-is for many people, but you can customize them to further optimize your workflow.
 If you find yourself wishing you had a layout that combined elements of different layouts, customization can make that possible.

 - In the set list view, you can customize your current layout by clicking the Edit Layout button in the top toolbar.
 You can then choose to edit the layout's Song List, Buttons and Fields, Document Viewer or Backgrounds.